Community Advocates Program

 Our Impact

-In 2019, Advocates led the complete implementation of the Adolescent Girls Program in two communities, using their skills gained through the Advocates program to facilitate a program for young girls in their communities.
+Since 2019, Advocates have lead the facilitation of the Adolescent Girls Program in program communities, using their skills gained through the Advocates program.